hamedyaghoobian/MuhlenbergSTEM25-EmotionAI/docs/instructor_guide.md

 - **Transfer Learning:** We're using MobileNetV2 as a base model.
 It was pre-trained on ImageNet (a dataset of 1M+ images) and we're adapting it for emotion recognition.
 - **CNN Architecture:** Convolutional Neural Networks use filters to detect features like edges, textures, and patterns in images.
 - **Overfitting:** If a model performs well on training data but poorly on new data, it has "memorized" rather than "learned" general patterns.
 - **Data Augmentation:** We artificially expand our dataset by applying transformations (rotation, zoom, etc.) to our original images.

+## Technical Background for Advanced Questions

+If students ask more advanced questions about the visualizations:

+- **Training Graph**: The gap between training and validation accuracy indicates potential overfitting
+- **Prediction Confidence**: Low confidence across all emotions may indicate poor feature extraction
+- **Parameter Selection**:
+  - Epochs: More isn't always better (diminishing returns, overfitting)
+  - Learning rate: Too high can cause overshooting, too low can get stuck in local minima
+  - Data augmentation: Helps with small datasets but introduces artificial patterns

+- **MobileNetV2 Architecture**: Uses depthwise separable convolutions for efficiency
+- **Transfer Learning**: Only fine-tuning the top layers leverages pretrained feature extraction